 Sample output:

-You can also display filesystems for a specific device, or mountpoint too.
+You can also display the underlying filesystem of a specific partition, or mountpoint as well.

 Search for a device: